stefan2200/TWB/README.md

 - ReCaptcha "bypass" by using browser cookie string (bot works if browser session is valid)

 *How To:*
-- Install Python 3.x
-- Install the requirements (pip install -r requirements.txt)
+- Install library
-- Either copy config.example.json to config.json and edit the following things:
+- Run using example above
+- Default config will be created on startup
 	- add at least the endpoint and server
 	- change the village_template configuration section to your needs
-- Or just run `python twb.py` and enter the requested information

 - Start the bot by running python twb.py and supply the cookie string from your browser